 Governments often take part in similar “gaming” of statistics.
 They highlight some metrics which appear to show they are doing well, in managing the nation, even though other metrics would give the contrary impression.

 For AI systems, the risk is that proxies for human flourishing will, in similar ways, end up changing the behaviour of the AI, in ways that boost the proxy measurement, but which are actually detrimental to overall human flourishing.

 Discussions of AI safety and proxy targets often include examples that may puzzle observers.
 “No AI is going to be that stupid”, the observers complain.
 However, the point of such examples is to illustrate a general principle, namely, that if key requirements are omitted from the specification of the required outcome of the AI software, then the AI may act in violation of these unstated requirements.
 In other words, the AI will do what we asked it to do, rather than what we should have asked it to do.

 Moreover, the omissions that we should most fear, are those which we haven’t yet realised need to be made explicit.
 It is only when the AI evidently ignores these requirements, that we will think to ourselves, “Oops, that should have been made explicit”.

 One such example is the legendary figure of King Midas, who wanted to accumulate more gold (which, in itself, wasn’t a bad desire).
-In this legend, Midas was given a reward by the god Dionysus.
+In this legend, Midas was given a reward by the god Dionysus, in recognition of an act of kindness.
 Midas requested that everything he touched would turn into gold.
 However, he neglected to specify that various items he touched would not be transformed in this way, such as food, drink, and his own daughter.
+Oops.